 Measure Your Offshore Projects.
 “If You can’t manage what you can’t measure.”
 It’s an old saying.
-But it’s true—especially when it comes to offshore call center & tech support measure your offshore projects.
+But it’s true—especially when it comes to offshore call centers & tech support measuring your offshore projects.

-If you want to gauge the full impact of offshoring a tech support function, for example, you must be able to measures its progress.
+If you want to gauge the full impact of offshoring a tech support function, for example, you must be able to measure its progress.
 Otherwise, it’s all for naught.

 Some managers gauge progress based on just one set of numbers: their SLA metrics.
 This is a necessary effort.